gFlex¶

 The deflection \(w\) satisfies

 where \(\boldsymbol{\sigma} : \nabla\nabla w\) is the double contraction of the in-plane stress tensor with the Hessian of \(w\), \(q\) [Pa] is the applied surface normal stress, \(\Delta\rho = \rho_m - \rho_\text{fill}\) [kg m⁻³] is the mantle minus infill density, \(g\) [m s⁻²] is gravitational acceleration, and \(D = E T_e^3 / \bigl[12(1 - \nu^2)\bigr]\) is the flexural rigidity (\(E\) = Young’s modulus, \(T_e\) = elastic thickness, \(\nu\) = Poisson’s ratio).
-See Theory for the full expanded equations and physical interpretation of each term.
+See Theory and Numerics for the full expanded equations and physical interpretation of each term.

 Note